 In the context of our study, it was found that, according to German scientists the training of future teachers should be focused on building competence (Germ. kompetenzorientierter Unterricht), namely the activity-based competence (Germ.
 Handlungskompetenz).
-Modern scholars of Germany single out the following structural components of the activity-based competence, methodological competence, social competence, intercultural competence, media competence and personal competence (Mohsen, 2002).
+Modern scholars of Germany single out the following structural components of the activity-based competence of a future teacher: professional competence, methodological competence, social competence, intercultural competence, media competence and personal competence (Mohsen, 2002).